department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

       description: Find out if you can get disability benefits if you have signs of an illness within a year after being discharged from service.
     - url: /disability-benefits/apply/help/
       title: Get Help Filing a Claim
-      description: Find out how to work with a trained professional called an accredited representative.
+      description: Find out how to work with a trained professional called an accredited representative to file your claim.
 ---

 <div class="va-introtext">